-The continuing burden of unmet need for family planning and contraceptives (FP/C) services and information remains a challenge.
-Often, contraceptive services and supplies remain inaccessible for many women and girls, and men and boys because they are simply not available and they are not affordable.
-For women and girls who do have access to FP/C services, they can face informal fees, disrespectful staff, few methods offered, and may lack knowledge and information about contraception.
-The research project builds on and contributes to a growing, but limited work that aims to better understand how social accountability and participatory processes in the context of FP/C programmes/services contributes to the greater achievement of sexual and reproductive health and improves quality of care and contraceptive uptake in FP/C services.
+The continuous burden of unmet need for family planning and contraceptives (FP/C) services and information remains a challenge.
+Often contraceptive services and supplies remain inaccessible for many women and girls as well as men and boys because they are either not available or not affordable.
+For women and girls who do have access to FP/C services, they can face informal fees, disrespectful staff, few choices offered, and may lack knowledge and information about contraception.
+The research project builds on and contributes to a growing, but limited set of work that aims to better understand how social accountability and participatory processes in the context of FP/C programmes/services contributes to achieving of sexual and reproductive health and improve the quality of care and contraceptive uptake in FP/C services.

 - Sessions on health, rights and civic education were conducted in communities.

 - Accountability issues were prioritised with community members and health providers.

 - Interface meetings were held with community members and service providers alongside the development of action plans.

 - Continuous follow-up of issues in the action plans.